danchenkov/twbs-cdn/README.md

 ### Basic needs for a quick start

 - bundled and minified Bootstrap 5: use CDN
-- local styles already bundled / minified: nothing to do
+- local styles already bundled / minified: this is the weak point, need Sass bundler or at least CSS minifier
 - assets fingerprinting for production: Propshaft

 #### JS handling